 The Hauora experience is a 4-week research placement in which students in their second semester of their Bachelor of Nursing Māori degree can shadow a research team or participate in a research project.
 This initiative is designed to provide both a “hands on” hauora (health) research experience for tauira (students) and to increase researcher engagement with Māori.

-Intake 1: Starting May 2nd 2022 with presentation day scheduled for 1st June
+This year's programme started May 2nd 2022 with presentation day scheduled for 1st June.

 Manaaki sessions for researchers and clinicians

 Who are you as a Tiriti partner and how does Te Tiriti apply to your research and/or clinical work?
 The manaaki sessions are a safe online space for both Māori and non-Māori alike to participate in open discussions around our understandings and experiences of Te Tiriti.
 More information and registration can be found on our events page.